 Aside from the opening list of complete books I had written or co-written, this page comprises journal issues and conference proceedings that I had edited, as well as book chapters and articles I had published.
 For your convenience, click on the following instead of scrolling down: Edited Volumes; Chapters in Anthologies; and Papers in Proceedings.

-Note: Review articles now include the specific title of any film, book, play and/or program being discussed.
-For a textbook-style sampler of the (chronological) first four books in this listing, please refer to Book Texts (listed below).
+Review articles now include the specific title of any film, book, play and/or program being discussed.
+For a textbook-style sampler of the (chronological) first four books in this listing, please refer to the 2016 Book Texts entry below.
 For US Copyright Office certificates, please see About page.
 The essential preliminary pages of the now-unavailable print editions of The National Pastime (1990), Fields of Vision (1995), and Wages of Cinema (1998) appear as scanned PDF files right before the table of contents of each book’s digital edition.
 (For example: to access The National Pastime’s preliminaries, click on its link below to open the digital edition; scroll below the edition’s introduction until the centered title announcing the book’s contents.
 The link to the preliminaries will show up after the digital copyright line.)

 Auteur as Amateur: A Primer for Film Criticism.
 Quezon City: Pelikulove, 2020 (forthcoming).